justinnater/race-tracker/README.md

 `cp .env.example .env` \
 `php artisan key:generate`

+The default database is SQLite, but you can change it in the `.env` file.

+`php artisan migrate`

 Run tests (Feature & Unit)

 `php artisan test`

-The default database is SQLite, but you can change it in the `.env` file.
+Seed the database with dummy data to get started:

 `php artisan migrate:fresh --seed`